AmizhthanX/player-behavior-analytics/README.md

 python scripts/analytics.py
 ```

-Or run the complete pipeline after generating sample data.

-This allows the repository to demonstrate the analytics workflow without exposing private/raw Minecraft server data.
+This makes it possible to demonstrate the project without exposing private Minecraft server data.

 ---

-# 📦 Output Files
+# 📁 Generated Data

-After processing, the project generates:
+After running the pipeline, the expected structure is:

 ```text
 data/